We have come to the second to last spiritual discipline that helps create in us a godly and Christlike character. Chuck Swindoll writes:

 In this or any type of sacrifice, you will note that:

 Now, self-preservation is prompted by our human nature.
-However, sacrifice is prompted by our spiritual nature As Christians seeking godliness, we are continually called upon to not only make sacrifices (that is the best that the human nature can aspire to).
-No, as Christians we are called upon to become living sacrifices.
+However, sacrifice is prompted by our spiritual nature.
+As Christians seeking godliness, we are continually called upon to not only make sacrifices (that is the best that the human nature can aspire to).
+However, as Christians we are called upon to go beyond simply making sacrifices but to become living sacrifices.